-If still no help, then you can install this “HP Easy Scan” app from Mac App Store.
-This app is designed to work with any Printer or Printer/Scanner and shall offer most features which a full-fledged printer application offers like, Automatic Photo Detection, Mutli-Page document processing, Text recognition (OCR) and PDF File output.
-This app uses the Apple ICA scan protocols, hence it should be supported for most HP devices which support ICA scan drivers.
+If it still doesn’t work, then you can install this “HP Easy Scan” app from Mac App Store.
+This app is designed to work with any Printer or Printer/Scanner.
+It shall offer most features which a full-fledged printer application offers like, Automatic Photo Detection, Multi-Page document processing, text recognition (OCR), and PDF File output.
+This app uses the Apple ICA scan protocols; hence it should be supported for most HP devices that support ICA scan drivers.

 Also on Trouble Fixers:

-This solution is for those users, who are using “Scan to Email” feature and are not able to authenticate the credentials for getting this feature to work.
+This solution is for those users who are using the “Scan to Email” feature and are not able to authenticate the credentials for getting this feature to work.

 - Log into your Gmail Email account.

-- Click Email or icon in right corner and then Account.
+- Click Email or icon in the right corner and then Account.

 - Click Security.